mcneel/computeclient_js/docs/BrepFace.rst

    :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed

    :rtype: rhino3dm.Brep
+.. js:function:: RhinoCompute.BrepFace.shrinkSurfaceToEdge(thisBrepFace, multiple=false)

+   Shrinks the underlying untrimmed surface of this Brep face right to the trimming boundaries.
+   Note, shrinking the trimmed surface can sometimes cause problems later since having the edges so close to the trimming boundaries can cause commands that use the surface edges as input to fail.

+   :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed

+   :return: True on success, False on failure.
+   :rtype: bool
 .. js:function:: RhinoCompute.BrepFace.split(thisBrepFace, curves, tolerance, multiple=false)

    Split this face using 3D trimming curves.